FrederickMontiel/SimpleRouter-php/README.md

 # SimpleRouter-php

+Install our package with composer:

 Instala nuestro paquete con composer:

 ```txt
 composer require easy-projects/simple-router
 ```

+You must redirect all requests to your main file with this .htaccess or as you can see in the example folder "example".

 Debes redireccionar toda solicitud hacia tu archivo principal con este .htaccess o como puedes visualizar en la carpeta de ejemplo "example".

 ```txt